If you are having trouble feeding your newborn, we may be able to help see if tongue-tied or lip-tied affects you and your baby.

 If you have any concerns or questions, please do not hesitate to contact us.
 We are able to look after your lip and tounge tied child in Mackay and surrouning areas (including Moranbah and the wider Isaac Region, Rockhampton and Townsville)

-Call us to book in for a consultation for your Lip and Tounge Tied procedure.
+Contact Us to book in for a consultation for your Lip and Tounge Tied procedure.